Andrettin/Wyrmsun/readme.txt

 - Retro-style graphics
 - 2 playable civilizations, and a number of non-playable ones
 - 23 quests to play, earning technology points which can be used to obtain new units, buildings and technologies
-- 39 units, 34 buildings and 21 technologies
+- Dozens of units, buildings and technologies
 - Personal names and traits for units
 - Units can earn experience, being able to upgrade to new unit types or acquire new abilities upon level-up
 - Persistent heroes, who carry over their level, abilities and items throughout scenarios